George L. Lilley

-George Leavens Lilley (August 3, 1859 – April 21, 1909) was an American politician serving as a United States representative and the 63rd governor of Connecticut.
+George Leavens Lilley (August 3, 1859 – April 21, 1909) was an American politician who served as a United States representative from Connecticut's at-large district, and as the 63rd governor of Connecticut.

 Biography

 Born in Oxford, Massachusetts, Lilley was the son of John Leavens Lilley and Caroline W. (Adams) Lilley.
 He attended the common schools of Oxford, the Worcester High School, and Worcester Technical Institute.
 He moved to Waterbury, Connecticut, in 1881 and engaged in mercantile pursuits and the real estate business.
 He married Anna E. H. Steele on June 17, 1884.
 The couple had three sons, Frederick, John, and Theodore.

 Career

 A member of Connecticut Republican State Committee from 1901 to 1909, Lilley also served in the Connecticut House of Representatives from 1901 to 1903.

-Lilley was elected as a Republican to the Fifty-eighth, Fifty-ninth, and Sixtieth Congresses, holding office from March 4, 1903, to January 5, 1909.
+Lilley was elected as a Republican to the 58th, 59th, and 60th Congresses, holding office from March 4, 1903, to January 5, 1909.
 He did not seek renomination in 1908, having become a candidate for Governor.
 By resolution of the House of January 20, 1909, the seat was declared to have been vacated on January 6, 1909, for the reason that incumbent had entered upon the duties of the office of Governor of Connecticut the preceding day, however this only occurred because Lilley submitted his letter of resignation to the Governor of Connecticut instead of the Speaker of the House.

 Lilley won the 1908 Republican gubernatorial nomination, and was elected Governor of Connecticut.
 During his short tenure, he increased funding for the public school system and appropriations were budgeted for a statewide movement against tuberculosis.
 He also endorsed governing monopolies and establishing a public service commission, but both issues were defeated by the legislature.